 Scottish Stewards Cup Preview, Tips, Runners & Trends

-The Scottish Stewards Cup is the Scottish equivalent to the Stewards Cup which is run at Glorious Goodwood, this is a Class 2 handicap that is run over six furlongs and is open to runners aged three or older.
-The race is run in July of each year having been established in 2001 and the three-year-old runners get a 5lb allowance from the older runners.
+The Scottish Stewards Cup is the Scottish equivalent of the Stewards Cup, which is run at Glorious Goodwood.
+This is a Class 2 handicap that is run over six furlongs and is open to runners aged three or older.
+The race is run in July of each year, having been established in 2001, and the three-year-old runners get a 5lb allowance from the older runners.

 Scottish Stewards Cup Information:

-If you are interested in other predictions at Hamilton then head over to the Hamilton tips page to see which runners are being supported by the OLBG racing tipsters and also compare those predictions to the runners that make the trend shortlist when added below.
+Why not use the trends shortlist below to help you narrow down the field and then head over to the dedicated Hamilton tips page to see which runners are being supported by the OLBG expert racing tipsters to find yourself a bet?

 How competitive is the Scottish Stewards Cup market?
 When looking at the over-rounds for the last 20 renewals, the most competitive market was in 2018 when the race had an over-round of 106%.
 The race in 2014 was a race that was most in the bookie's favour with an over-round of 129%, whilst on average over the last 20 renewals of the Scottish Stewards Cup, the over-round has been 121%, which means the bookie expects to pay out £100 for every £121 which is bet.

-These are the top three quickest-run Scottish Stewards Cup over the last 20 renewals:
+These are the top three quickest-run Scottish Stewards Cup races over the last 20 renewals:

 Scottish Stewards Cup Past Winners

 Here are the Scottish Stewards Cup past winners for the last 10 renewals.
-Each row details the year of the race, the horse which won along with the age & weight of the horse.
-Also detailed is the stall where the horse came from and also the total number of runners in the race.
-The trainer of the horse at the time of winning the Scottish Stewards Cup as well as the jockey is also displayed along with the starting price the horse was sent off.
+Each row details the year of the race, the horse which won, along with the age & weight of the horse.
+Also detailed is the stall where the horse came from and the total number of runners in the race.
+The horse's trainer and the jockey at the time of winning the Scottish Stewards Cup are also displayed, along with the starting price at which the horse was sent off.

 2023